iancarscadden/sidekick/src/renderer/UI_DOCS.md

 Key style elements:

+- `--sidekick-left-align`: CSS variable (12px) for consistent left/right alignment across all UI elements
 - `.overlay-container`: Main container with blackish background (rgba(20, 20, 20, 0.8)) and border (820px width) with smooth resize animation
-- `.overlay-header`: Header with logo and text in the top left corner, using flexbox alignment
+- `.overlay-header`: Header with "Sidekick" text in the top left corner, using a fixed height of 36px for consistent alignment
-- `.header-logo`: Logo styling with size and opacity settings
-- `.overlay-keybinds-container`: Container for grouping keybind hints and close button in the top right corner
+- `.overlay-keybinds-container`: Container for grouping keybind hints and close button in the top right corner, with fixed 36px height
 - `.keybind-hint`: Common styling for keybind hints with consistent appearance, using flexbox for alignment
+- `.keybind-text`: Styling for the text part of the keybind hint (e.g., "Clear", "Capture", "Hide")
+- `.keybind-key`: Styling for individual key icons in the keybind hint, displayed as grey rectangles
+- `.cmd-key`: Specific styling for the command key symbol (⌘)
+- `.return-key`: Special styling for the return key icon (⏎)
-- `.close-hint`: Interactive close button styled like keybind hints but with hover functionality
+- `.quit-button`: Interactive close button with custom styling, grey outline border, and overlay background
+- `.close-icon`: SVG icon styling for the close button with appropriate size and color
-- `.close-hint-hovered`: Red styling for close button hover state
+- `.quit-button-hovered`: Red styling for close button hover state with matching border color
-- `.overlay-content`: Content area with appropriate padding
+- `.overlay-content`: Content area with padding that matches the header alignment
+- `.empty-content`: Special styling for empty state to minimize UI footprint when no content is present
+- `.empty-state`: TextArea styling to collapse when empty
 - `--code-bg`: CSS variable for code block background (rgba(15, 15, 15, 0.5))
 - `.text-area-content`: Container for the AI response text
-- `.loading-indicator`: Styling for the loading state with animated dots
+- `.loading-indicator`: Styling for the loading state with "Thinking" text and animated dots, aligned to match content text
 - `.loading-dots`: Animated dots for loading state with staggered animation
-- `.placeholder`: Styling for placeholder text
+- `.placeholder`: Styling for placeholder text (removed)
 - `.initial-message`: Instructions shown when no response is present
 - `.ai-response`: Styling for the AI-generated text content
 - `.code-wrapper`: Container for code blocks and language labels with relative positioning